What had the worst impact on school education reform - Covid, war or Education Minister Shkarlet?

 Summing up our conversation, what still needs to be done urgently, first of all?

-The first is to carry out “spring cleaning” - to initiate working groups to revise programs.
+The first is to carry out a “spring cleaning” - to initiate working groups to revise the programs.
 It will be long, difficult, painful, and with a lot of discussions on Facebook, but at least the amount of material in the programs should be adjusted to the number of hours allocated to study them.

 The third is an action plan for what we will do with children in the occupied territories.
 We need to start doing this work every day now.
 Can we, if possible, take at least the older children and create conditions for them to study in the controlled territory?